britton-jb/sentinel/README.md

 POST | /api/password_resets/reset | reset a password
 GET  | /api/account               | get information about the current user. at the moment this includes only the email address
 PUT  | /api/account               | update the current users email or password

-You may run into an issue here if you set the scope to `scope "/api", MyApp.Router do`.
-Something to be aware of.

 ## Overriding the Defaults